dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

   Some mis-usages (and the resulting permitted elements) that can be avoided:

-  *  '-*' -- none; one should rather use, e.g., the 'htmlspecialchars()' PHP function on the input than htmLawed
+  *  '-*' -- none; instead of htmLawed, one might just use, e.g., the 'htmlspecialchars()' PHP function
   *  '*, -script' -- all except 'script'; admin probably meant '*-script'
   *  '-*, a, em, strong' -- all; admin probably meant 'a, em, strong'
   *  '*' -- all; admin need not have set 'elements'